lift/framework/lift-base/lift-json/README.md

 -----------------------------

 Type hints are required when serializing polymorphic (or heterogeneous) Lists.
-Serialized JSON objects will get an extra field named 'jsonClass'.
+Serialized JSON objects will get an extra field named 'jsonClass' (the name can be changed by overriding 'typeHintFieldName' from Formats).

     scala> trait Animal
     scala> case class Dog(name: String) extends Animal